1: Nenokkadine

 1: Nenokkadine is a 2014 Indian Telugu-language psychological action thriller film directed by Sukumar.
 Produced by 14 Reels Entertainment and distributed by Eros International, the film stars Mahesh Babu in the lead role alongside Kriti Sanon (in her film debut), Nassar, Pradeep Rawat and Kelly Dorji.
 The story follows Gautham, a rock musician suffering from schizophrenia (Note: The film explains it as "integration disorder" while critics have noted that it is closer to schizophrenia.
 Director Sukumar explained that schizophrenia is perceived as an offensive term by most people and so he chose "integration disorder" as a more acceptable term.

 A psychiatrist had commented that features of post-traumatic stress disorder and schizophrenia were used to create the protagonist's character in the movie.) and missing 25 percent of his brain's grey matter, as he embarks on a quest to find his parents with the help of his girlfriend, Sameera, a journalist.

-Sukumar began working on the film's script after completing 100% Love (2011), using a bus driver's tale about a boy claiming his parents were murdered on his bus as the foundation.
 1: Nenokkadine features cinematography by R. Rathnavelu and editing by Karthika Srinivas.
 The music was composed by Devi Sri Prasad.
 Principal photography commenced in April 2012 and concluded in October 2013.
 Filming took place in various locations including London, Belfast, Bangkok, and Indian cities such as Hyderabad, Mumbai, Goa, Chennai, and Bangalore.
 Produced on a budget of ₹60–70 crore, it was the most expensive Telugu film at the time of its release.

 1: Nenokkadine was released on 10 January 2014 across approximately 1,500 screens during the Sankranti festival season.
-The film received mixed reviews, with praise directed towards its music, cinematography, action sequences, and Mahesh Babu's performance.
+The film received mixed reviews, with praise directed towards its music, cinematography, action sequences, and cast performances.
 However, the complexity of the screenplay and its length garnered criticism.
 The film eventually became a box office failure.
 It won three awards from eight nominations at the 4th SIIMA Awards and two awards at the 11th CineMAA Awards.
-Over time, the film was reevaluated and gained a cult following for its unique narrative, technical finesse and Babu's outstanding performance.
+Over time, the film was reevaluated and gained a cult following for its unique narrative, technical finesse and Babu's performance.
 It was also listed among Film Companion's "25 Greatest Telugu Films of the Decade."